JGarnica22/PSlab/HowTo's/HowTo_Markdown.md

-# How to use Markdown
+# How to use Markdown :closed_book: :pencil2:

 Markdown is a lightweight markup language with plain-text-formatting syntax.
 Its design allows it to be converted to many output formats: HTML, PDF, Word documents and slides.
 Markdown is often used to format readme files, and to create rich text using a plain text editor creating an .md file (MD).<br/>